JuliaSmoothOptimizers/NLPModels.jl/docs/src/index.md

 ```julia
 Pkg.add("NLPModels")
 ```
-If you want the `ADNLPModel` or the `MathProgNLPModel`, you also need the
+If you want the automatic differentiations models or the `MathProgNLPModel`, you also need
 ```julia
 Pkg.add("ForwardDiff")
 Pkg.add("MathProgBase")